bhdirect-ebooks/dev-docs/source/code/dictionaries.md

 <meta property="target-language">hbo</meta>
 ```

-Continuing with the bilingual Greek-English dictionary example, if terms were also translated into another language, even if just for clarification or equivalent term information, the work is then a <code>multilingual</code> subtype.

-The multilingual example now shows how the metadata would look such a dictionary.
-For a multilingual dictionary, there is one <code>source-language</code> and multiple <code>target-language</code>s.

 ### Other Dictionary Types

+For other dictionary subtypes, simply use the appropriate subtype code in the `meta property="dcterms:type" refines` tag.

 ```html
 <dc:type id="dict-type">dictionary</dc:type>
 <meta property="dcterms:type" refines="#dict-type">encyclopedia</meta>
 ```

-For other dictionary subtypes, simply use the appropriate subtype code in the <code>meta property="dcterms:type" refines</code> tag.

 ## Dictionary Content

+Dictionaries in EPUBs must follow a prescribed pattern using a set of dictionary `epub:type`s.

+Each index in the work should be nested in an `dictionary` type `body`, in documents corresponding to the source language's alphabet or other grouping used by the work itself.

 ```html
 <body epub:type="dictionary">